ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 must have a populated auxiliary variable, failure to fully populate the target variable by this method shall constitute an error.

-Typically, a register-based variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.
+Typically, a register-based variable such as frozen turnover would be used as a contributor's auxiliary variable.

 ## 7.0 Link Calculation